-There is no parking on Madeira Drive, and the course will be closed from 8:15am.
-We run a Park & Ride service, which you can book in our Shop.
-The location of our Park & Ride will be confirmed ahead of race day, and the site will be fully stewarded.
+There is no parking on Madeira Drive, and road closures in the city start from 07.15am.
+The location of our Park & Ride is just off the A23 coming into the city, and the site will be fully stewarded.
 Please note, this service must be booked in advance and is now sold out.

 If you are looking to park in the city, there are NCP car parks in the centre of Brighton and roads close to race village where you may be able to park – please note however that these get busy so we advise arriving early.
 There are also private car parking spaces available to book at yourparkingspace.co.uk.